joachimruhs/mymap/Documentation/AdministratorManual/Index.rst

 Make sure, you have loaded the jQuery on top of the page.
 This can be done with the constant editor of TYPO3 and the mymap category (plugin.tx_mymap.view.includejQueryCore).

-Do not use double quotes in fields, which are shown in the infoWindows, because this will break the javascript.
+Do not use double quotes in fields, which are shown in the infoWindows, because this will break the javascript!

 The extension uses heavily the $('....')-function of jQuery.
 So, make sure the
 $-function is available and you do not use the noConflict-mode.